My AVAA

 Continuing Education opportunities:

-Students are able to sit in on vendor trainings and other learning opportunities available to the Audiologists, which in the past have included training on real-ear equipment, new vestibular equipment and interdisciplinary discussions.
+Hearing aid vendor trainings and most other learning opportunities available to the Audiologists, which in the past have included training on real-ear equipment, new vestibular equipment and interdisciplinary discussions.

 Travel to satellites required?:

-Yes – Externs will spend 1-2 days a week for one semester at one of the three CBOC locations
+Yes – Externs will at minimum spend 1 day a week for 1 semester at 1 of the 3 CBOC locations.

 Are there interdisciplinary opportunities?
 If so what: